data-exp-lab/dxl-docs/source/infrastructure.rst

 Compute Resources
 -----------------

 We have five dedicated use nodes available.
-These nodes are provisioned through the NCSA Nebula system (http://nebula.ncsa.illinois.edu) and are typically pre-provisioned to allow for individual systems to be utilized by users.
+These nodes are not currently provisioned through the NCSA Nebula system (http://nebula.ncsa.illinois.edu) but will be soon.
+They will typically be pre-provisioned to allow for individual systems to be utilized by users.
 At present, two of the five nodes are online.

 These nodes have 20 cores each allowing 2 threads per core for a total of 40 compute cores and are configured with 256GB of RAM.
 The storage available on